Canon EOS R1 Review

 Back to Top

-The R1 has my all-time favorite camera body from an ergonomic and build quality position.
+The R1 is my all-time favorite camera body from an ergonomic and build-quality position.
 Taking Canon's outstanding 1-series camera ergonomics and putting them into a reduced-size format results in an even better camera-in-hand experience.

 The R1 feels rock-solid, and the enlarged shelf around the shutter release facilitates secure gripping of the camera, even with the largest lenses mounted.
-The built-in vertical grip is equally solid (remember that accessory battery grips add a slight flex point) and feels similar to the horizontal grip, though the pinky is not as contained.
+The built-in vertical grip is equally solid (remember that accessory battery grips add a slight amount of flex) and feels similar to the horizontal grip, though the pinky is not as contained.

 All buttons, dials, and other functions have the quality feel you would expect from a high-end professional-grade product.

-I love the R1's new rubberized grip surface texture providing modern look and sure grasp.
+I love the R1's new rubberized grip surface texture providing a modern look and sure grasp.

 Additional Features